Bassem Youssef: Emigration from Egypt (2014)

 After Al Bernameg ended, the Egyptian police under the El-Sisi regime raided the offices of the production company, arresting several employees and confiscating their computers.
 According to Youssef, the police told producer Amr Ismail that they would continue harassing the company if Youssef did not stop speaking publicly at international conferences.
 The Egyptian courts then levied a E£50 million fine against Youssef in a contract dispute with CBC.
 In the verdict, the courts condemned satirical television shows and implied that Youssef was disrupting the peace and inciting public unrest.
 Fearing he would be arrested if he stayed in Egypt, Youssef fled to Dubai on 11 November 2014.

-In March 2018, the Court of Cassation canceled the ruling against Bassem requiring him to pay 100 million pounds in compensation in favor of the Egypt Channel Group.
+In March 2018, the Court of Cassation cancelled the ruling against Bassem requiring him to pay 100 million pounds in compensation in favour of the Egypt Channel Group.

 2015–present: Career in the United States

 In January 2015, Harvard's Institute of Politics (IOP), at the John F. Kennedy School of Government, announced that Youssef would be a resident fellow for the spring semester.
 In February 2015, it was announced that Youssef was collaborating with The Daily Show producer Sara Taksler to launch a crowdfunding campaign for her documentary about his experience, Tickling Giants.
 Youssef stated that he couldn't say no to her request to do the documentary as, "at the time, she was working at The Daily Show, and I didn't want to say no to anybody working with Jon Stewart.
 So I basically said 'yes' to be on his good side, but I discovered it didn't really make any difference".

 In April 2015, Youssef spoke at Women In The World conference held in New York City.

 In November 2015, Youssef hosted the 43rd International Emmy Awards in New York City.
 In the fall of 2016, Youssef was a visiting scholar at Stanford University's Center on Democracy, Development and the Rule of Law (CDDRL).
 His research interests were stated as "political satire and its role in disrupting political, social and religious taboos."

 In February 2016, it was announced that Youssef had reached a deal with Fusion to produce a digital series, Democracy Handbook with Bassem Youssef.
 The show premiered online and in a one-hour broadcast special in mid-July 2016.
 Tickling Giants, a documentary film about Youssef directed by Sara Taksler, premiered on 14 April 2016, at the Tribeca Film Festival.
 John Oliver and Ed Helms were moderators for Q&As at screenings in Los Angeles.

+In February 2024, Youssef said that he had been offered a role in the film Superman but that his role was subsequently cut.
+He said he was told there was a script change.
+According to Salon.com, the timing of the change co-incided with others in Hollywood being fired for pro-Palestinian comments.
+Director James Gunn and studio sources said that the character had been removed from the script before Youssef had criticised Israel's actions in Gaza.